Author: Dr Fiona Larsen, Dermatology Registrar, Green Lane Hospital, Auckland, New Zealand, 2005.

-Wells syndrome is a rare condition of unknown cause.
-It is also called ‘eosinophilic cellulitis’.
+Eosinophilic cellulitis is a rare condition of unknown cause.
+It is also called Wells syndrome.

-Typically the rash is preceded by itching or burning skin and consists of markedly swollen nodules and plaques (lumps) with prominent borders.
+Typically eosinophilic cellulitis is preceded by itching or burning skin.
+It presents with markedly swollen nodules and plaques (lumps) with prominent borders.
 The patches are usually bright red at first, frequently looking like cellulitis, then fade over four to eight weeks, leaving green, grey or brown patches.
 They can blister.
 The rash most commonly occurs on the limbs, but may also affect the trunk.

 The patient often feels very tired and has a fever in approximately 25% of cases.

-A blood count may reveal increased numbers of white blood cells called eosinophils – these are often associated with allergy or insect bites.
+A blood count may also reveal increased numbers of eosinophils – these are often normally associated with allergy or insect bites.